Andhra Pradesh Medtech Zone: Kalam Institute of Health Technology (KIHT)

 Kalam Institute of Health Technology (KIHT) is a Government of India project supported by the Department of Biotechnology, strategically located at Visakhapatnam within AMTZ.
 The mandate it serves is aimed at promoting and supporting innovations in medical technologies through research and development, industry promotion, policy-making and knowledge repository.
 It comprises 5 cells: 1) Cell for Health Technology Assessment (CHTA) 2) Cell for Technology Transfer (CTT) 3) Cell for Product Realization (CPR) 4) Cell for Market Intelligence and Trade (CMIT) and 5) Cell for Supply Chain Management (CSCM).

+In the year 2022, KIHT became the world only WHO Collaborating centre for Health Innovation.

 Cell for Health Technology Assessment

 CRD works towards channelizing the national research funding for critical components by identifying medical devices specific for Indian needs based on the disease burden and high import dependency.
 The Biotechnology Industry Research Assistance Council (BIRAC),a Public- Sector Enterprise of DBT, is also collaborating with KIHT to identify the core areas for focused funding for research initiatives in medical technology.